DominicWasiewicz/DominicWasiewicz/README.md

 ![Computer Science ](https://github.com/DominicWasiewicz/DominicWasiewicz/blob/main/Banner.jpg)
 # Dominic Wasiewicz
 I'm Dominic and I'm currently a Computer Science student in Toronto.
-I enjoy learning languages and frame works like React and Java.
+I enjoy learning languages and frameworks like React and Java.
 I am also interested in other areas such ui design, and the area in general.
 ## Skills and Experience
  - [x] :pen: Java
  - [x] :iphone: React